Skip to main content

 OptionArgumentMeaning

--v, --ndver<ndver>Version of Next Design to operate on.
+-v, --ndver<ndver>Target version of Next Design.
 If not specified, it is 3.0.0.

 info

-Setting itemsXML tag on csprojDescription
+Setting itemXML tag in csprojDescription

-VersionVersionUsed as the version to identify the package.
-It will be “1.0.0” etc.
+VersionUsed as the version to identify the package.
+For example, "1.0.0".

-Example csproj file of extension
+Example of extension csproj file

 <Project Sdk="Microsoft.NET.Sdk">